Volume, facets and dual polytopes of twinned chain polytopes: introduction

 is integral as well.
-A Gorenstein Fano polytope is also said to be a reflexive polytope.
-In resent years, the study of Gorenstein Fano polytopes has been more vigorous.
-It is known that Gorenstein Fano polytopes correspond to Gorenstein toric Fano varieties, and they are related with mirror symmetry (see, e.g., \cite{mirror,Cox}).
+A Gorenstein Fano polytope is also known as a reflexive polytope.
+In recent years, the study of Gorenstein Fano polytopes with the integer decomposition property has become increasingly popular.
+It is known that Gorenstein Fano polytopes correspond to Gorenstein toric Fano varieties, and they are related to mirror symmetry (see, e.g., \cite{mirror,Cox}).
+Moreover, the integer decomposition property is particularly important in the theory and application of integer programing \cite[\S 22.10]{integer}.